Smart reasons to enjoy a favorite vegetable

 - Make gradual improvements – rather than attempting drastic dietary changes.

-Here are a few more of the important facts about potatoes and current health concerns:
+Important facts about potatoes and current health concerns:

 There is no scientific evidence to suggest that any single food is responsible for weight gain or loss.
 One University study conducted in California and Illinois showed that people could lose weight on three different diets, all of which included three to five servings of potatoes per week.
 The best advice for achieving and maintaining a healthy weight is balance your food intake with your activity – and to make gradual long lasting changes.
 In fact, every science-based diet plan recommends eating more fruits and vegetables of all types.